callstack/react-native-testing-library/website/docs/API.md

 Default timeout, in ms, for async helper functions (`waitFor`, `waitForElementToBeRemoved`) and `findBy*` queries.
 Defaults to 1000 ms.

-#### `defaultHidden` option
+#### `defaultIncludeHiddenElements` option

-Default [hidden](Queries.md#hidden-option) query option for all queries.
-This default option will be overridden by the one you specify directly when using your query.
+Default value for [includeHiddenElements](Queries.md#includehidden-option) query option for all queries.
+Defaults to `true`, which means that queries will match [elements hidden from accessibility](#ishiddenfromaccessibility) by default.

+Currently this option is set to `true` which means that queries will also match hidden elements.
+This is done to avoid breaking changes.
+However, we plan to change the default behavior to exclude hidden elements in the next major release.

+This option is also available as `defaultHidden` alias for compatibility with [React Testing Library](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).

 #### `defaultDebugOptions` option